 Zencrack provides a general 3D fracture mechanics analysis capability.
 But what is meant by "3D" in the context of a fracture mechanics or crack growth simulation?
 The term is widely used - sometimes in a misleading way.
-Are you sure that your 3D analysis methodology is really providing a 3D solution?
+Are you sure that your analysis methodology is providing a truly general 3D solution?

 For finite element or boundary element analysis it is immediately obvious by visual inspection whether or not the structural model is 2D or 3D.
 However, a 3D model does not necessarily mean a 3D analysis.
 For example, boundary conditions may constrain the model to behave in a 2D fashion.
 In most cases Zencrack would be used to analyse a true 3D structural model.
 However, the application of appropriate boundary conditions allows Zencrack to be used to analyse axi-symmetric and 2D problems.

-A 3D crack front is, in general, an arbitrary line in space.
+A 3D crack front is, in general, an arbitrary line in space with a non-planar crack surface.
 For a true 3D crack front capability, the crack must be able to develop into an arbitrary line if that is what the geometry, applied loading and materials data deliver.
 A subset of the general 3D crack is a crack in a 2D plane that may be modelled in a 3D structural model e.g. a planar semi-elliptic surface crack.
-There are many applications in which the analysis of this type of 2D planar defect can only be completed successfully via a 3D structural model.
+The analysis of this type of 2D planar defect can often only be completed successfully via a 3D structural model.

 Any textbook on fracture mechanics will very quickly introduce plane stress or plane strain conditions in theoretical derivations.
 The true state of stress varies along the length of a crack front and at any point can be plane stress, plane strain or something in between.
 Many factors influence this condition including surface proximity, geometry and loading.